Create hybrid tables

 CREATE HYBRID TABLE options

-You can create a hybrid table by using one of the following SQL commands:
+You can create a hybrid table by using one of the following methods.

 • CREATE HYBRID TABLE.
-This example creates a hybrid table, inserts some rows into it, deletes a row, and queries the table:
+The following example creates a hybrid table with a required PRIMARY KEY constraint, inserts some rows, deletes a row, and queries the table:

 );